AdityaBhattacharya1/shiny-invention/README.md

 ## AI/LLM Usage

-I have used AI to better understand what option chains are and what possible free and open-source alternatives I had to using Upstox, Fyers, and other third party financial data providers.
-Additionally, I also used LLMs for the generation of this README file and add in relevant documentation on the basis of the code.
-Finally, I used LLM to hint me with possible edge cases for this application which I then used in unit testing.
+I have used ChatGPT to better understand what option chains are and what possible free and open-source alternatives I had to using Upstox, Fyers, and other third party financial data providers.
+Additionally, ChatGPT also helped me in the generation of this README file and add in relevant documentation on the basis of the code.
+Finally, I used ChatGPT to hint me with possible edge cases for this application which I then used in unit testing.

 ## Running the Application